Why Small Arguments Turn Into Big Fights in Relationships

 Both responses make sense.
 Both positions attempt to resolve uncertainty.

 A week later, a similar disruption arises.
 A message is missed.
-A plan changes, or a detail is overlooked.
+A plan changes.
+A detail is overlooked.

 When the same concern keeps returning, reassurance enters the exchange.
 But in an unstable relationship, reassurance rarely holds for long.
 The same question returns, sometimes within hours, sometimes days later.